schuhmaj/polyhedral-gravity-model/README.md

 |       `.off`        |                 Object File Format                 | Single file containing every needed mesh information.                      |
 |       `.stl`        |              Stereolithography format              | Single file containing every needed mesh information.
 Blender File Format. |

 **Notice!** Only the ASCII versions of those respective files are supported!
-These is especially important for e. g. the `.ply` files which also can be in binary format.
+This is especially important for e. g. the `.ply` files which also can be in binary format.

 Good tools to convert your Polyhedron in a supported format (also for interchanging